 There are competitions you can enter everywhere – on blogs, Facebook, Twitter, magazine sites, even competition clubs.
-The ones which ask you to write in 25 words or less why you xyz often have less entrants than others so they can be the most rewarding.
+Competitions which ask you to write in 25 words or less why you xyz often have less entrants than others so they can be the most rewarding.
 There are whole groups and pages on various social networking sites dedicated to sharing current competitions.
 All you have to do is sign up and enter.

 10. Submit tips to magazines

 Magazines such as Take 5 and That’s Life offer cash for hints, tips, photo’s and articles about your life.
-Whilst it is not a regular income and there is no guarantee of money at all, it can be a great way to earn bonus money.
+Whilst it is not a regular income and there is no guarantee of money at all, it can be a great way to earn bonus cash.

 11. Make and sell… soaps, candles, lotions, cards, etc.